MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/building-a-web-deploy-package-from-visual-studio-2010.md

 title: "Building a Web Deploy Package from Visual Studio 2010 | Microsoft Docs"
 author: rick-anderson
 description: "Summary So far, we have installed Web Deploy on a web server and enabled non-administrators to deploy applications to IIS 7.
-In this walkthrough, we will lea..." ms.author: aspnetcontent
+In this walkthrough, we will lea..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 12/13/2011
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-publish
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/publish/using-web-deploy/building-a-web-deploy-package-from-visual-studio-2010
 msc.type: authoredcontent
 ---